jedisct1/EtchDNS/README.md

 ## Security Considerations

 - Run EtchDNS with minimal privileges
+  - Use the privilege dropping feature to run as a non-root user after binding to ports
+  - Configure the `user`, `group`, and `chroot` settings in the configuration file
+  - Example: Start as root to bind to port 53, then drop to `nobody:nogroup` in a chroot environment
 - Use domain filtering to restrict which DNS queries are processed
 - Set appropriate rate limits to prevent abuse
 - Consider running behind a reverse proxy for DoH with TLS termination